lhpworking/lhpworking/README.md

-👋 Hi, I’m Ly Hung Phat
+👋 Hi, I’m Ly Hung Phat.
-👀 I’m interested in Front-End
+👀 I’m interested in Front-End.
-🌱 I’m currently learning HTML JS CSS and more
+🌱 I’m currently learning HTML JS CSS and more.
 📫 How to reach me lhpworking@gmail.com

 <!---